janethuangg/DS4A/README.md

-# Data Science for All: Women's Summit
+# Data Science for All: Women's Summit (October 2019)